 A recipient of numerous awards, Culp has been a Fulbright Scholar in Montreal, Canada and was inducted as the 34th Fellow of the National Association for Kinesiology in Higher Education in 2019.
-Recently, he has given a talk on spatial justice for the National Center for Civil and Human Rights in Atlanta, delivered a keynote address for the Boston Public School System and was featured on CBC Radio.
-He holds a current P-12 teaching license in Health and Physical Education.
+Recently, he has given a talk on spatial justice for the National Center for Civil and Human Rights in Atlanta, delivered a keynote address for the Boston Public School System, and was featured on CBC Radio discussing health disparities and exercise.

 Dr. Culp’s work has appeared in Quest, Journal of Physical Education, Recreation and Dance, Strategies, Journal of Physical Education & Sport Pedagogy, The Journal of Teaching in Physical Education, International Journal of Kinesiology in Higher Education, Frontiers in Sports and Active Living, Pedagogy in Health Promotion, International Journal of Sport Coaching, Qualitative Health Research, the Journal of African American Studies and the books Black Male Health: A Strengths-Based Approach Through a Social Justice Lens for Helping Professions, Teaching Social and Emotional Learning in Physical Education: Applications in school and community settings, Teaching About Social Justice Issues in Physical Education, Physical Education for Lifelong Fitness, Social Justice in Physical Education: Critical Reflections and Pedagogies for Change, Sociocultural Issues in Physical Education, Global Perspectives on Physical Education and Sport, and Great Athletes.